In order to understand employee engagement in your organization, you have to start by asking the right questions.

 What Question Format Works best in an Employee Survey?

 Collect demographic information using multiple choice questions at the end of the survey.
-Be sure to include an opt-out choice with each question for employees who prefer not to answer.
-It's better to include demographic questions at the end because employees will be more candid in their feedback if they have not already identified themselves.
+Be sure to include an opt-out choice with each question for contributors who prefer not to answer.
+It's better to include demographic questions at the end because people will be more candid in their feedback if they have not already identified themselves.
 They can then decide whether they are comfortable answering some or all of the demographic questions at the end.

 Sample Employee Survey Questions